 If it is not disagreement, fear, deception and envy, then it seems like trust in clearly shared truths lies at the core of how we might generate valuable interactions between people.Consensus¶

 So, how do we create shared truth?
 The simple answer is: through fiction.
 People tend to look down on fiction, even though it is really just the lie which reveals truth.
 What matters most in terms of true value generation is the efficiency of the language you employ to tell your fiction.

-The legal fiction of the firm resulted in orders of magnitude improvement in our ability to generate value based on new kinds of transactions.
+The legal fiction of the firm improves our ability to generate value based on new kinds of transactions by several orders of magnitude.
 It has also ended up being extractive and corrupt, because legal text must be parsed and interpreted by humans, who are error-prone and easy to manipulate; and because legal text is - in fact - enforced by the threat of violence which relies on the asymmetric power of a nation state.

 Blockchains implement a new kind of mathematical consensus fiction.
-The core question remains: how many people can reliably share in the truth your fiction reveals, for this defines the constraints of what kinds of value can be generated with it.
+The core question remains: how many people can reliably share in the truth your fiction reveals, for this defines the constraints of what kinds of value can be generated.

 Q: How can we develop valuable interactions between people?

 A: By creating trust in clearly shared truths.

 Tribal narratives allowed truth to be shared among ~150 people.
 These evolved into religious myths around the time of the agricultural revolution.
 It's no coincidence that, concomitant with the spread of the first major religious myths, came the development of writing; the primary use of which was tracking debt.
 Myth alone is not enough to hold societies larger than your average tribe together: it needs to be paired with a shared record, built around succinct and significant symbols.